 When are Acoustic Panels Effective?

 If you’ve got a nice surround sound system, or maybe a high-end soundbar that has 3.1 or 5.2 channels of sound, you’ve now got enough channels that sound waves bouncing around the space can cause a problem.
+We have an entire article about how effective panels can be, but this is one of the times where they have the most effect.

 Every speaker you have is putting out sound in one general direction (with the exception of subwoofers which fire a bit differently).
 And if you look at your walls, there’s probably not a lot there except flat surfaces.
 Even when pictures or furniture block the well directly across from the speakers, it’s usually a lot of flat, hard surfaces that bounce the sound right off.